gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Don't raise your voice to me, whelp."
 Thomas's voice was as sweet as cream.
 "And keep in mind, any conversation I have with the good lieutenant will almost certainly come around to the subject of your left hand.
-Oh yes, I know about that---candlemark is easy to see if you have the right eyes.
+Oh yes, I know about that–candlemark is easy to see if you have the right eyes.
 I'll bet the lieutenant would know what it was.
-As a matter of fact..."
-Thomas sat back on his haunches, looking thoughtful.
+As a matter of fact…" Thomas sat back on his haunches, looking thoughtful.
 "As a matter of fact, I'd be surprised if his masters didn't already know about it."

 "Really?
 Then why haven't they already arrested me?"

 Thomas shrugged.
 "I suppose they've decided that there's no point ruffling the good lady's feathers."

-Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them---time's up.
-She stood up, brushing the dirt from her hands---
+Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them–time's up.
+She stood up, brushing the dirt from her hands–

----and stumbled as the mountain lurched beneath her.
+–and stumbled as the mountain lurched beneath her.
 Someone shrieked.
 Birds exploded into the air from the trees fifty strides away, and a tray of clay winter planting pots toppled over with a crash.

 Laeuc grabbed his daughter's arm.
 "What the hells is happening?"